Wedding Photography is a very personal and subjective choice. So, when choosing your wedding Photographer it’s definitely worth doing some research.

 Once you’ve worked out what you do/don’t like, contact a few Photographers that match that style.
 If you’re still unsure, ask Photographers to describe their work.
 We all work hard to create our own editing style that we feel represents us, so we don’t mind couples making sure we are right for them.

-My approach to photography is relaxed, informal documentary with candid, editorial and creative moments.
+I would describe my approach to photography as relaxed, informal documentary with candid, editorial and creative moments.
 I’m authentic with my editing style keeping your day true to how it was, so that means no heavy colour casts or filters.
 It’s your wedding, I want my photos to reflect that.

-When you have a short list of Photographers, find out what’s included in their packages.
-Don’t assume anything as some Photographers are very clever (read as sneaky!) with wording so their deals sound too good to miss out on, and what you think you’ve booked isn’t what you end up with.
+Once you have a short list of Photographers, find out what’s included in their packages.
+Please don’t assume albums, prints, printing rights etc are included.
+Some Photographers are very clever (read as sneaky!) with wording so their deals sound too good to miss out on, and what you think you’ve booked isn’t what you end up with.
 This is why I’m very clear with my packages! https://pinkphotographics.co.uk/prices/

 Don’t be afraid to ask questions.